chrisruffalo/syndo/syndo/README.md

 ## Future Work
 * Pull secrets for upstream repositories
-* Better work on syndo-builder tags/caching
+* Better work on syndo-runner tags/caching
 * Better output instead of raw build logs (and better log handling / saving of logs)

 ## Why Should I Use Syndo?